GSA/digitalgov.gov/content/events/2019/05/2019-05-15-2019-government-ux-summit.md

 | 12pm        | Community Lunch |

-Speakers representing agencies across the government, will share case studies, the latest best practices in UX methods, and strategies for UX management.
+Speakers representing agencies across the government will share case studies, the latest best practices in UX methods, and strategies for UX management.
 _(more details on the talks in each session to come...)_

 A community lunch will follow in the BLS cafeteria for those who wish to stay.
 Bring your lunch or purchase it in the cafeteria.